We bring creative engagement, placemaking, communications and planning to communities and organizations across North America.

 Libraries, churches and many other community institutions are reinventing themselves today - finding new ways to connect with the larger community, partner with other groups, and make use of their facilities.
 We're working with this historic church in Vergennes, VT and Partners for Sacred Places to conduct a community asset mapping process, identifying what they church can offer the community and how it can best change with the times.

 The towns of Vermont's Mad River Valley know that rivers don't care about municipal boundaries.
 They're collaborating as a watershed to increase awareness of stormwater and runoff issues and take action to improve their resilience.
-We're helping them to develop a creative, high-impact communications and engagement plan that will reach residents and change behavior.
-The focus is a new, integrated program called "Storm Smart" that will help the whole community protect their property, safety, watershed, and quality of life.
+We helped them to develop a creative, high-impact communications and engagement plan for the Ridge to River Initiative, which will reach residents and change behavior.
+The focus is an integrated program called "Storm Smart" that will encourage property owners to address stormwater issues on their own land, saving money while protecting their property, watershed, and quality of life.

 Community Resilience Organizations (CROs)